Octavius-Dante/Tetra-Proxima/CAPM-DAY-9/Readme.md

 - [x] Destiantion service - to read the destiantion from SAP BTP at runtime for the purpose of connection
 - [x] Connectivity service - once the destination is read, it will use connectivity service to connect to our OData service
-- [x] HTML5 Deployer - this will be used to deploy our app to HTML% repository
+- [x] HTML5 Deployer - this will be used to deploy our app to HTML5 repository
-- [x]
+- [x] HTML5 Repo Runtime - Will load the Fiori app when requested at runtime
 - [x]
 - [x]
 - [x]